Top 15 Best Things to Do in Manila (2025 Guide for First-Time Visitors)

 Visiting Manila Ocean Park also supports marine conservation awareness, adding a meaningful layer to the fun.
 It’s a joyful blend of education and entertainment that might make you want to adopt a jellyfish (don’t, but you’ll want to).

-6. Cultural Shows at the Cultural Center of the Philippines
+6. Experience Filipino Arts at the Cultural Center of the Philippines

 For a touch of elegance and a deep dive into Filipino performing arts, the Cultural Center of the Philippines (CCP) is the ultimate destination.
 It regularly hosts ballet, theater, concerts, and traditional dances, showcasing the best of Filipino talent and creativity.
 Attending a show here feels like being part of an inspiring celebration of culture.